covid19-dash/covid-dashboard/README.md

 ### Web technologies

-The application is built with a local dash app (https://plot.ly/dash/) for development.
+The application is built with a local Dash app (https://dash.plot.ly/) for development.
 Then a Makefile is used to turn this in a static website.